OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 Steam may provide links to other third party sites.
 Some of these sites may charge separate fees, which are not included in and are in addition to any Subscription or other fees that you may pay to Valve.
 Steam may also provide access to third-party vendors, who provide content, goods and/or services on Steam or the Internet.
 Any separate charges or obligations you incur in your dealings with these third parties are your responsibility.
 Valve makes no representations or warranties, either express or implied, regarding any third party site.
 In particular, Valve makes no representation or warranty that any service or subscription offered via third-party vendors will not change or be suspended or terminated.

 4\.
-ONLINE CONDUCT, CHEATING AND ILLEGAL BEHAVIOR
+ONLINE CONDUCT, CHEATING AND ILLEGAL BEHAVIOR ⏶

 Your online conduct and interaction with other Subscribers should be guided by common sense and basic etiquette.
-Specific requirements may also be found in the Steam Online Conduct rules at http://steampowered.com/index.php?area=online\_conduct, other Rules of Use, the Subscription Terms, or in terms of use imposed by third parties who host particular games or other services.
+They must notably comply with the Steam Online Conduct rules, to be found at http://steampowered.com/index.php?area=online\_conduct.
+Depending on terms of use imposed by third parties who host particular games or other services, additional requirements may also be provided in the Subscription Terms applicable to a particular Subscription.

 Steam and the Content and Services may include functionality designed to identify software or hardware processes or functionality that may give a player an unfair competitive advantage when playing multiplayer versions of any Content and Services or modifications of Content and Services (“Cheats”).
 You agree that you will not create Cheats or assist third parties in any way to create or use Cheats.
 You agree that you will not directly or indirectly disable, circumvent, or otherwise interfere with the operation of software designed to prevent or report the use of Cheats.
 You acknowledge and agree that either Valve or any online multiplayer host may refuse to allow you to participate in certain online multiplayer games if you use Cheats in connection with Steam or the Content and Services.
 Further, you acknowledge and agree that an online multiplayer host may report your use of Cheats to Valve, and Valve may communicate your history of use of Cheats to other online multiplayer hosts.
-Valve may terminate your Account or a particular Subscription for any conduct or activity that Valve believes is illegal, constitutes a Cheat, or otherwise negatively affects the enjoyment of Steam by other Subscribers.
-You acknowledge that Valve is not required to provide you notice before terminating your Subscriptions(s) and/or Account, but it may choose to do so.
+Valve may terminate your Account or a particular Subscription for any conduct or activity that is illegal, constitutes a Cheat, or otherwise negatively affects the enjoyment of Steam by other Subscribers.
+You acknowledge that Valve is not required to provide you notice before terminating your Subscription(s) and/or Account.

 You may not use Cheats, automation software (bots), mods, hacks, or any other unauthorized third-party software, to modify or automate any Subscription Marketplace process.

 5\.
-THIRD PARTY CONTENT
+THIRD PARTY CONTENT ⏶

 In regard to all Subscriptions, Contents and Services that are not authored by Valve, Valve does not screen such third party content available on Steam or through other sources.
 Valve assumes no responsibility or liability for such third party content.
 Some third party application software is capable of being used by businesses for business purposes - however, you may only acquire such software via Steam for private personal use.

 6\.
-USER GENERATED CONTENT
+USER GENERATED CONTENT ⏶

 A. General Provisions

 Steam provides interfaces and tools for you to be able to generate content and make it available to other users and/or to Valve at your sole discretion.
 "User Generated Content" means any content you make available to other users through your use of multi-user features of Steam, or to Valve or its affiliates through your use of the Content and Services or otherwise.

-When you upload your content to Steam to make it available to other users and/or to Valve, you grant Valve and its affiliates the worldwide, non-exclusive, right to use, reproduce, modify, create derivative works from, distribute, transmit, transcode, translate, broadcast, and otherwise communicate, and publicly display and publicly perform, your User Generated Content, and derivative works of your User Generated Content, in connection with the operation, distribution and promotion of the Steam service, Steam games or other Steam offerings.
-This license is granted to Valve for the entire duration of the intellectual property rights and may be terminated if Valve is in breach of the license and has not cured such breach within fourteen (14) days from receiving notice from you sent to the attention of the Valve Legal Department at the applicable Valve address noted on this Privacy Policy page.
+When you upload your content to Steam to make it available to other users and/or to Valve, you grant Valve and its affiliates the worldwide, non-exclusive, right to use, reproduce, modify, create derivative works from, distribute, transmit, transcode, translate, broadcast, and otherwise communicate, and publicly display and publicly perform, your User Generated Content, and derivative works of your User Generated Content, for the purpose of the operation, distribution and promotion of the Steam service, Steam games or other Steam offerings.
+This license is granted to Valve as the content is uploaded on Steam for the entire duration of the intellectual property rights.
+It may be terminated if Valve is in breach of the license and has not cured such breach within fourteen (14) days from receiving notice from you sent to the attention of the Valve Legal Department at the applicable Valve address noted on this Privacy Policy page.
 The termination of said license does not affect the rights of any sub-licensees pursuant to any sub-license granted by Valve prior to termination of the license.
 Valve is the sole owner of the derivative works created by Valve from your Content, and is therefore entitled to grant licenses on these derivative works.
 If you use Valve cloud storage, you grant us a license to store your information as part of that service.
 Valve may place limits on the amount of storage you may use.

 If you provide Valve with any feedback or suggestions about Steam, the Content and Services, or any Valve products or services, Valve is free to use the feedback or suggestions however it chooses, without any obligation to account to you.